 Full tuition is refunded if withdrawal notification is received before the second day of class.
 Full tuition is refundable if the course is cancelled by the College.
-See the current refund table as posted on the Graduate & Professional studies page for specific dates for partial refunds.
+See the current refund table as posted on the Business Office page for specific dates for partial refunds.
 Students receiving federal financial assistance (Title IV) and who are enrolled in traditional termcourses will receive a refund according to federal policy.

 Non-Standard Term Part-Time Students - Refunds

 Students enrolled in one or more non-term courses (modules)

 and courses that do not span the entire semester also follow federal policy with the